Raleigh Skyline

 Depending on the circumstances, we strive to have charges dropped or reduced, introduce mitigating circumstances, and minimize penalties to help you move forward with your life.
 At the Law Offices of J.M.
 Kotzker, P.C., our Raleigh DWI lawyers are committed to providing the best defense to our clients and have successfully represented thousands of clients throughout Wake County.

-To schedule a free consultation and case review, schedule an appointment today by calling us 919-439-5104 or by filling out our contact form below.
+To schedule a free consultation and case review, schedule an appointment today by calling us at 919-439-5104 or by filling out our contact form below.

 Contact The Law Offices of J.M.
 Kotzker Today